Before we start

 The key to receiving help from someone is for them to rapidly grasp your problem.
 Thus, you should be as precise as possible when describing your problem and make it easy to pinpoint where the issue might be.
 Try to…

 Use the correct words to describe your problem.
 Otherwise you might get an answer pointing to the misuse of your words rather than answering your question.

 Generalize what you are trying to do, so people outside your field can understand the question.

-Reduce what doesn’t work to a simple reproducible example.
+Reduce what does not work to a simple reproducible example.
 For instance, instead of using your real data set, create a small generic one.
 For more information on how to write a reproducible example see this article from the reprex package.
 Learning how to use the reprex package is also very helpful for this.

 Include the output of